hgomez/blog.hgomez.net/content/post/20240703-Obsidian-Hugo/index.md

 ![md-linkl](obisdian-mdflink.png.png)

-* Hugo won't produce pages where date is set in the future, when editing your date in blog post, be sure to have something set in the past 😇
+* Hugo won't generate pages where the date is set in the future.
+When editing your blog post dates, be sure to use a date in the past. 😇